The highest paying engineering jobs often share three unique traits. They call for innovation, a rare skill, and risk-taking.

 Learning from the success of Standard Oil Company

-Standard Oil Company started by John D. Rockefeller in 1870 revolutionized the oil industry.
+Standard Oil Company founded by John D. Rockefeller in 1870 revolutionized the oil industry.
 The company produced, transported, refined, and marketed what we call black gold.
-And it rose in height in a period when America was rapidly growing.
+It rose in height in a period when America was rapidly growing.
 But also, a single oil industry leader didn’t exist at the time.
 So the industry door was wide open for a suiter to plant their winning flag.

 So, John D. Rockefeller had impeccable timing when he pounced on the opportunity.
 As a result, his company became one of the world’s largest oil companies at its height.